Trefftz Discontinuous Galerkin discretization for the Stokes problem: Trefftz-DG for Stokes

-\begin{remark}[Lowest order subspaces] Due to the Trefftz constraint, basis functions of the Trefftz-DG space can no longer be separated into velocity and pressure functions in general.
+~ \begin{remark}[Lowest order subspaces] Due to the Trefftz constraint, basis functions of the Trefftz-DG space can no longer be separated into velocity and pressure functions in general.
 See \cref{fig:trefftzbasis} for an example set of basis functions for $k=2$.
-However, associated to the lowest order polynomial degrees some degrees of freedom can be associated only to velocities and others only to pressure functions.
+However, for the lowest-order polynomial degrees, some degrees of freedom can be associated only with velocities and others only with pressure functions.
 The piecewise constant pressure functions $\PP^0(\Th)$ are not seen by the Trefftz constraints as the pressures only appear as gradients, i.e. these degrees of freedom remain in the Trefftz space.
-From the velocity space the velocity-pressure coupling is removed (from the space) for all linear velocity functions, i.e. $[\PP^1(\Th)]^d$, as here the Laplacian vanishes.
+From the velocity space, the velocity-pressure coupling is removed (from the space) for all linear velocity functions, i.e. $[\PP^1(\Th)]^d$, as here the Laplacian vanishes.
 The element-wise divergence constraint removes exactly one \dof ~per element from this space ($\Div [\PP^1(\Th)]^d = \PP^0(\Th)$).
 Especially, piecewise constant functions $[\PP^0(\Th)]^d$ remain in the Trefftz-DG space.
 Finally, let us note that the problem formulated in the Trefftz-DG space is still of saddle-point form with the Lagrange multiplier space being only the space of piecewise constant functions. \end{remark}